Keksuccino/FancyMenu/README.md

 ## The FancyMenu Animation Engine

-The animation engine used in FancyMenu can render smooth looking animations, even if they have a high resolution!
+The animation engine used by FancyMenu can render smooth looking animations, even if they have a high resolution!

-Making your own animation is super easy and can be done by everyone.
+Making your own animations is super easy and can be done by everyone.

 ### Animation Intros